mikefay/dev.na.bambora.com/source/docs/guides/3D_secure.md

 Next, you'll take the data from `term_url`, and post it along with the returned `PaRes` and `merchant_data` to our Payments API on the 'continue' endpoint.

-If the transaction was declined, or failed to pass VbV, SecureCode, or SafeKey, it will immediately be declined with `messageID=311` .
+If the transaction was declined, or failed to pass VbV, SecureCode, or SafeKey, it will immediately be declined with `messageID` .

 When the transaction is approved, the `term_url` will be called with the following encoded name and value parameters.